 thinks that a health problem is causing too much bilirubin in the blood.

 Your baby will need treatment if the bilirubin level is above the normal range for newborns.
-He or she will be put under a type of fluorescent light to treat the jaundice.
+He or she will be put under a special light to treat the jaundice.
 This is called

 phototherapy.
 The skin absorbs the light, which changes